Katana Boshi Beauty of this little hamon line within the Kissaki

 Conclusion

-If you are buying, selling, or just learning about Katanas, having sufficient knowledge about their anatomy is a must.
+If you are buying, or just learning about Katanas, having sufficient knowledge about their anatomy is a must.
 So today, I share with you all that you must know about one of the essential components of a Katana, Boshi.
 Thanks for reading!

 Leave a comment